sarafsg/algorithms/README.md

 # Algorithms

-A collection of algorithmic exercises designed to enhance problem-solving skills, implemented in JavaScript.

-## Overview

-This project contains solutions to algorithmic challenges designed to enhance algorithmic thinking, improve solution planning, and practice implementation in JavaScript.
-These exercises also emphasize the importance of testing code and handling edge cases effectively.
+A collection of algorithmic exercises where I solve common coding challenges using JavaScript, focusing on problem-solving, algorithmic thinking, and code implementation.
+The project includes tests and edge case handling for each solution.

 ---